2015 National Bike Summit

 Local advocacy is changing the national landscape.
-If you’re a staff members or volunteer, from beginner to advanced fundraiser, this session with share fundraising strategies that will help you build organizational capacity.
+If you’re staff, board, or a volunteer, from beginner to advanced fundraiser, this session with share fundraising strategies that will help you build organizational capacity.
 We’ll explore the importance of diversifying funding streams, with deeper conversations on topics like:

 - Developing a pipeline from members, to donors, to major donors